 After completing the modules, you will prepare a dissertation, where you will analyse a subject of environmental design that interests you in more depth.

-If you are a full-time student, you will undertake all modules and complete your dissertation in one year.
+As a full-time, one-year distance learning student, you will undertake all taught modules and complete your dissertation in one calendar year

 |Teitl modiwl||Côd modiwl||Credydau|